marnen/borg-sans-mono/README.md

 I need to make a better one, but here are all the ligatures in v0.1.2:

 ![[Screenshot of Borg Sans Mono]](screenshot.png)

+## Downloading

+All releases are available for download on the [releases page](/marnen/borg-sans-mono/releases).